safedep/pokebot/Readme.md

-Below is a suggested README file for the Gengar project:
+Below is a suggested README file for the Pokebot project:

 ---

-# Gengar: Vulnerable RAG Application for Testing GenAI Specific Vulnerabilities
+# Pokebot: Vulnerable RAG Application for Testing GenAI Specific Vulnerabilities

-Gengar is a demonstration vulnerable Retrieval-Augmented Generation (RAG) application designed for learning and testing specific vulnerabilities related to Generative AI (GenAI).
+Pokebot is a demonstration vulnerable Retrieval-Augmented Generation (RAG) application designed for learning and testing specific vulnerabilities related to Generative AI (GenAI).
 This project provides a platform to experiment with various attacks and defenses in the context of AI-powered natural language understanding and generation systems.

 ## Quick Start